-Acceptance commitment therapy (ACT), Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based

 I am a strengths-based therapist that focuses on developing a collaborative relationship with my clients to understand the impact of their past, but also support growth toward redefining themselves based on their own values and teaching them skills to manage their emotions and thoughts in a healthy way.